dwightjack/vue-types/packages/docs/advanced/typescript.md

 ### oneOf

-You can use [const assertions](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#const-assertions) on the expected values to constrain the validators type:
+You can use [const assertions](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#const-assertions) on the expected values to constrain the validator's type:

 <CodeExample>